lnds/sc-cli/README.md

 ### Search Syntax

 The application supports Shortcut's search syntax.
-By default, it searches for `owner:<username>`.
+By default, it searches for stories where the user is either the owner OR the requester.
 You can use custom queries with the `--search` option:

-- `owner:<username>` - Stories owned by the user (default)
+- `owner:<username>` - Stories owned by the user only
-- `requester:<username>` - Stories requested by the user
+- `requester:<username>` - Stories requested by the user only
+- `(owner:<username> OR requester:<username>)` - Stories owned or requested by the user (default)
 - `state:started` - Stories in started state
 - `state:"in progress"` - Stories in progress (use quotes for multi-word states)
 - `updated:"last week"` - Recently updated stories